DoctorLai/steemit-wechat-group/README.md

 - [Introduction to the CN Wechat Group Voting Robot @justyy](https://steemit.com/cn/@justyy/cn-introduction-to-the-cn-wechat-group-voting-robot-justyy).

 # STEEMIT CN BANK & Group Voting Robot
-The SBD is given on daily basis (UTC timezone midnight).
-The APR is 8-10% assuming 1 Steem Power = 1 SBD.
+The interest is given on daily basis (UTC timezone midnight).
+The APR is 8-10% assuming 1 Steem Power = 1 STEEM = 1 SBD.
 For example,

 ```
 Thank you for supporting @justyy !
 Your 3004.97 SP gives you daily interests of 0.661 SBD (8% APR) - (2018-01-06): 1 STEEM = 5.81 USD, 1 SBD = 7.61 USD